aws-solutions/media-services-application-mapper/docs/INSTALL.md

 You can view information about the current and previous releases on the GitHub site on the [Releases](https://github.com/awslabs/aws-media-services-application-mapper/releases) page.

-You can view the build timestamp in the tool by selecting the Tools menu and MSAM Build Numbers menu item.
-A dialog box will show the timestamps of each component and show a warning if they are seven or more days apart.
+You can view the build version of the tool by selecting the Help menu and MSAM Build Version menu item.
+A dialog box will show the version of each component.

 Any updates provided will be done via updates to the CloudFormation template files.
 In the CloudFormation console, click on the specific stack to be updated.
 From the top-right select Update Stack and point it to the stack link, check the IAM resource check boxes (if they are applicable to this specific update), and update the stack.